 As new features will be constantly added Strix needed a way to make the development scalable.
-Also not all customers subscribe to all features and it was desirable for the application to only load the coe required for the enabled features.
+Also, not all customers subscribe to all features and it was desirable for the application to only load the code required for the enabled features.

-Following the succesful implementation of a microservice style architecture for the backend, we decided to replicate the same in the front end.
+Following the successful implementation of a microservice-style architecture for the backend, we decided to replicate the same in the front end.

 Digital Twins via virtual actors

-Finally, we needed more complex capabilities in terms of digital twinining.
-As opposed to Strix consumer offering, Fleet Management includes support for CAN-bus telemetry which makes the definition of the digital twin state and state transitions much more complex.
+Finally, we needed more complex capabilities in terms of digital twinning.
+As opposed to Strix consumer offering, Fleet Management includes support for CAN-bus telemetry, making the definition of the digital twin state and state transitions much more complex.

-Building interactive services that are scalable and always-on is hard.
-To support a large number of digital teins and user sessions, high throughput and low latency are essential.
+Building interactive services that are scalable and always on is hard.
+To support a large number of digital twins and user sessions, high throughput and low latency are essential.

 A naive solution is to write the new digital twin state to the database on every telemetry signal received and read the new state from the database on every user request.
-This has limited scalability due to latency and througput limits of the database layer.
+This has limited scalability due to the latency and throughput limits of the database layer.

-A caching later is often added to reduce latency, but this comes with its own complexities, the main one being the lost of the underlying database consistency guarantees.
+A caching layer is often added to reduce latency, but this comes with its own complexities, the main one being the loss of the underlying database consistency guarantees.

 Using virtual actors, Magenta digital twins offer better scalability and lower latency.